BBC Journalist Apprenticeship Scheme: The Complete Application Guide

 Kesewaa Brown, BBCBBC Journalism Trainee Scheme Grad

-Although you should expect to be working a standard 35-hour week, it goes without saying that journalism roles are not quite nine-to-five, Monday-to-Friday jobs.
+Although you should expect to be working a standard 35-hour week, it goes without saying that journalism roles are not quite Monday-to-Friday, nine-to-five jobs.
 You may find yourself working irregular shift patterns, or covering weekends and evenings.

 At this point, the time probably feels right to chat about the pay, too.
-Apprentices will receive £25,000 pa, and those in London will also get a London Living Allowance of £5,164.
+Level 5 apprentices will receive £21,840pa (+ £5,318 if applicable) and Level 7 apprentices will receive £25,500pa (+ £5,318 if applicable).
 Beyond the pay, you get 25 days of paid leave a year, in addition to bank holidays.
 You will also be eligible for discounts to dental, health care, gym, and other perks.

 When it comes to expenses, you’ll be reimbursed for any travel and accommodation should you have to travel outside your main office.
 And, all things being well, you’ll end up with a permanent contract at the BBC by the end of it.